justinnavarr0-ga/course-materials/unit-3/week-1/d4-intro-spas-and-mern/4.1-intro-spas-and-mern-stack/README.md

 We'll begin by building out the infrastructure (boilerplate) that most real-world MERN-Stack apps starts with, including client-side routing and authentication.

-After the infrastructure code is complete, we'll save the project to a separate repo that can be cloned to launch future MERN-Stack projects, including your capstone project at the end of this unit!
+After the infrastructure code is complete, we'll save the project to a separate repo that can be cloned to launch future MERN-Stack projects, including your  project at the end of this unit!

 ### How to Structure a MERN-Stack Project